Clerical celibacy in the Catholic Church

+continued (known as the sin of Simony).
+The first male issue of non-married concubines of celibate clergy became set to continue the dynasty (a form of nepotism).
+To curtail this clerical abuse, the Latin Church imposed a ban on the ordination of children born to unmarried parents.
+This policy ended almost 800 years later in the 20th century.

+The Catholic church in particular which principally follows this discipline is the Latin Church; this discipline does not also apply to the Eastern Catholic Churches, which permit married men to be ordained to priesthood with the exception of the Ethiopian Catholic Church.
+All particular Churches of the Catholic Church require bishops to be celibate as was the practice of the ancient church as bishops were chosen from monastics who always practiced celibacy.

-In this context, "celibacy" retains its original meaning of "unmarried".
+In this context, the word celibacy retains its original meaning of 'unmarried'.
 Though even the married may observe abstinence from sexual intercourse, the obligation to be celibate is seen as a consequence of the obligation to observe perfect and perpetual continence for the sake of the Kingdom of heaven.
 Advocates see clerical celibacy as "a special gift of God by which sacred ministers can more easily remain close to Christ with an undivided heart, and can dedicate themselves more freely to the service of God and their neighbour."

-In February 2019, the Vatican acknowledged that the policy has not always been enforced and that rules had been secretly established by the Vatican to protect non-celibate clergy who violated their vows of celibacy.
-Some clergy have also been allowed to retain their clerical state after fathering children.
-Some Catholic clergy who violated their vows of celibacy also have maintained their clerical status after secretly marrying women.
+In February 2019, the Vatican acknowledged that the policy has not always been adhered to and that rules had been secretly established by the Vatican to handle clergy who violated their vows of celibacy.
 Prefect for the Congregation for Clergy Cardinal Beniamino Stella also acknowledged that child support and transfer have been two common ways for such clergy to maintain their clerical status.

 Description

 The Catholic, Eastern Orthodox and Oriental Orthodox churches, in general, rule out ordination of married men to the episcopate, and marriage after priestly ordination.
-Throughout the Catholic Church, East as well as West, a priest may not marry.
+Throughout the Catholic Church, East as well as West, a priest may not marry after ordination.
 In the Eastern Catholic Churches, a married priest is one who married before being ordained.

-The Catholic Church considers the law of clerical celibacy to be not a doctrine, but a discipline.
+The Roman Catholic Church considers the law of clerical celibacy to be not a doctrine, but a discipline.
 Exceptions are sometimes made, especially in the case of married male Lutheran, Anglican and other Protestant clergy who convert to the Catholic Church, and the discipline could, in theory, be changed for all ordinations to the priesthood.